telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 ### connections.content `Object`

-Defines the shapes content settings.
+Defines the connection content settings.

+### connections.content.color `String`

+The color of the connection content text.

+### connections.content.fontFamily `String`

+The font family of the connection content text.

+### connections.content.fontSize `Number`

+The font size of the connection content text.

 ### connections.content.template `String|Function`